lens-protocol/momoka/README.md

 ### Metadata breakdown:

-- `dataAvailabilityId` - the id of the publication on the data availability layer it is just a guid
+- `dataAvailabilityId` - the id of the publication on the data availability layer; it is just a GUID
 - `signature` - the signature of the entire payload signed by the submitter
 - `type` - `POST_CREATED`, `COMMENT_CREATED`, `MIRROR_CREATED` the DA action type which has been submitted
 - `timestampProofs` - bundlr gives us a timestamp proof
-    - `type` - who has supplied us the timestamp proofs
+    - `type` - who has supplied us with the timestamp proofs
     - `timestamp` - the timestamp
     - `version`, `public`, `signature`, `deadlineHeight`, `block`, `validatorSignatures` - the metadata to allow you to prove the `type` did it when you recheck on the verifier
 - `chainProofs` - the proofs for the publication